The Dallas Zoo saga serves as a reminder to remain vigilant, national accreditor says

 Weeks of strange happenings at the Dallas Zoo ended on a good note this week — at least for now.
 Two emperor tamarin monkeys believed to have been taken from the Texas zoo were recovered by police unharmed.

-"We are pleased that video from our surveillance cameras – which we shared with DPD – seems to have been critical in generating a tip that led to the recovery of the tamarins ," the Dallas Zoo shared.
+"We are pleased that video from our surveillance cameras – which we shared with DPD – seems to have been critical in generating a tip that led to the recovery of the tamarins," the Dallas Zoo said.

 The monkeys' disappearance was the culmination of a series of suspicious events at the zoo in recent weeks.